mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/lifecycle-components.md

 :::

 :::note
-The order of the annotations between lifecycle component annotations and non-lifecycle component annotations does not matter.
+The order of the annotations between lifecycle components and non-lifecycle components does not matter.
 :::

 ## Order of Execution